Liberty vs. UMass College Football Odds, Plays and Insights - NewsBreak

 UMass Stats and Trends

+- In UMass' seven games this year, it has three wins against the spread.

-- The Minutemen have been underdogs by 36 points or more three times this year and covered the spread once.
+- The Minutemen have been underdogs by 36 points or more three times this season and covered the spread once.

 - UMass' games this season have hit the over four times in seven opportunities (57.1%).

-- When UMass records more than 17.9 points, it is 3-0 against the spread and 1-2 overall.
+- When UMass puts up more than 17.9 points, it is 3-0 against the spread and 1-2 overall.

-- In games that UMass picks up more than 302.0 yards, the team is 3-0 against the spread and 1-2 overall.
+- In games that UMass churns out more than 302 yards, the team is 3-0 against the spread and 1-2 overall.

-- The Minutemen have turned the ball over 13 times this season, five more turnovers than the Flames have forced (8).
+- The Minutemen have turned the ball over five more times (13 total) than the Flames have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.